webplatform/docs/html/elements/hgroup/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The hgroup element is typically used to group a set of one or more h1-h6 elements — to group, for example, a section title and an accompanying subtitle.}}
+{{Summary_Section|The '''hgroup''' element (&lt;hgroup&gt;) is typically used to group a set of one or more h1-h6 elements — to group, for example, a section title and an accompanying subtitle.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 }}